QA Investigation Results

 Observations:

-Based on record review and staff interview, it was determined that the facility failed to ensure all medications were administered in accordance to physician's orders.
-This was noted for the only individual in the sample who was prescribed a pre-sedation medication (Individual #2).
+Based on documentation review and staff interview, it was determined that the facility failed to ensure fire drills were conducted under varied conditions.
+This was noted for all four first shift fire drills conducted in the last year.
 The findings included:

 Plan of Correction: